 It’s common advice to “stretch” a charley horse such as this, but what I did was the opposite – using a key technique of somatic education (pandiculation) I slowly and gently contracted the tight muscle even more, and then slowly and with awareness let go of this contraction.
 I repeated this a few times and was able to release the cramp completely.
 My calf was a little sore for the next few hours as a result of working so hard, but I was able to resume normal movement immediately.

-I had a similar experience last year when I experienced back spasms – I was using a weight machine at the gym, holding cables in each hand as I alternating stepping on and off a small platform, with a weight of about 100 pounds.
+I had a similar experience the previous year when I experienced back spasms – I was using a weight machine at the gym, holding cables in each hand as I alternating stepping on and off a small platform, with a weight of about 100 pounds.
 Suddenly the cable in my left hand snapped sending all of the weight into just my right hand and the muscles on the left side of my back immediately started to spasm.
 [A spasm is an involuntary contraction that occurs when the brain senses a muscle is near its limit.
 It is a protective mechanism to lock down the muscle and prevent further injury.
 This may occur even before a muscle reaches its maximum range or level of fatigue if the brain is habituated to having muscles in a more contracted state, e.g. sensory motor amnesia].

 Fortunately I was able to immediately release the spasm by pandiculating – I slowly, gently contracted my back muscles a little more and focused on noticing my even slower, controlled release of this contraction.
 After just a few repetitions I was out of pain and my muscles had completely released (although as with my calf, I experienced a little soreness for a few hours).